-- 1. Insurance buy-outs creating a growth in secondary transactions. - 2.
+- 1. Insurance buy-outs creating growth in secondary transactions. - 2.
 Insurers' increased exposure to illiquid assets driven by buy-outs and Solvency reform. - 3.
 Growth of Superfunds and their investments in illiquid assets. - 4.
-Proposed reforms on surplus sharing to promote investment in productive assets.
+Potential reforms on surplus sharing could promote investment in productive assets.